awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/configuring-your-saas-application-to-accept-new-customers.md

 ## In AWS Marketplace<a name="saas-app-config-asw-side"></a>

-1. When a customer visits your product listing page on the AWS Marketplace website, they choose to subscribe to your product\.
+1. When a customer visits your product page on the AWS Marketplace website, they choose to subscribe to your product\.

 1. The customer’s AWS account is subscribed to your product\.
 This means metering records sent from your product become part of the customer’s AWS bill\.